macOS privacy and security settings: Relaxed level

 To change your Apple ID password on a Mac computer:

-1. Open the Apple menu by clicking the Apple emblem in the upper-left corner;
+1. Open the Apple menu by clicking the Apple emblem in the upper-left corner of the screen;

-2. In the drop-down list, choose System Preferences;
+2. In the drop-down list, select System Preferences;

-6. Enter the current password of your Apple ID account;
+6. Enter the current password for the computer account;

-7. Create a new password and confirm it;
+7. Enter a new password and confirm it;

 8. Click Change.